-Online digital press releases and local new press are a great format to promote your brand and your content.
+Online digital press releases and local news press are a great format to promote your brand and your content.
 Additionally, when you get picked up with a press release, other news outlets will redistribute.
 This means that not only are you getting great “news”, but you’re also building your backlink profile as well.

 Just make sure you are doing something actually newsworthy and if you’re not… then start doing something!
 Do a fundraiser for charity, have a free version of your software for students, make something new or innovative, etc.

-You don’t have to break world records or become a celebrity to make news, just do something great and get some press about it!
+You don’t have to break world records or become a celebrity to make the news, just do something great and get some press about it!